 - Get Bookish (They review indie books but they are very selective and the book must appeal to them both.)

 I wouldn’t be doing my job if I didn’t state the obvious, but be sure to read the guidelines in a Booktuber’s “about” tab before pitching.
 Trust me there’s nothing worse than getting an unsolicited email from someone who never bothered to learn your name or the genre you review.

 How To Find More BookTubers

 If you want to find someone on Youtube who reviews books in your genre, it’s best to use the search engine.
 Try to use key phrases like; reviews, book recommendations, book hauls, book swag and of course, your genre.
 Use them in combination for maximum results:

 Helpful Tip: Many of the top Booktubers are inundated with requests so try to target a Booktuber with a smaller audience.

 I believe the Booktuber phenomenon will evolve giving indie authors a greater chance at exposure.
-Who knows, maybe you will be the one who builds the Youtube channel solely for indie books?
+Who knows, maybe you will be the one who builds the million dollar Youtube channel for indie books?
 As far as I can tell there isn’t anyone doing that right now and that’s a shame but that’s another post for another day.

 Anyway, if you found this post helpful please like and share.